metaeducation/ren-c/src/include/casts/README.md

   everything out manually.
 The compiler can ask questions of the datatypes to see if they fit rules, and these rules can be extended as you need.

-See the definition of CastHelper<> in the Needful library for documentation and explanations of the usage.
+See the definition of CastHook<> in the Needful library for documentation and explanations of the usage.

 ## **DON'T BE AFRAID, C++ IS HERE TO HELP**